singlestore-labs/demo-ridesharing-sim/README.md

 ### Create iceberg table

+1. Now that we have some data in our trips table, let's look at how to perform a Zero-ETL ingest of this data into SingleStore without burning any Snowflake credits.
-1. Run lines 261-274 to create an external volume on S3 for the iceberg table.
+2. Run lines 261-274 to create an external volume on S3 for the iceberg table.
 Make sure to follow the AWS instructions to create the required roles and policies.
-2. Then run lines 276-286 to create the iceberg table and copy over the data from the `TRIPS` table.
+3. Then run lines 276-286 to create the iceberg table and copy over the data from the `TRIPS` table.
+4. We should now have a `TRIPS_ICE` table with its catalog on S3.

 ### SingleStore Setup

-1. [Sign up](https://www.singlestore.com/cloud-trial/) for the SingleStore Free Shared Tier.
+1. [Sign up](https://www.singlestore.com/cloud-trial/) for the SingleStore Cloud Trial.
+You will need at least a S-00 workspace for this demo.
 2. Create a new workspace and import the `singlestore.ipynb` notebook.
 3. Edit the `CONFIG` and `CREDENTIALS` JSON in the 5th code cell so SingleStore can connect to your iceberg catalog.
 4. Edit the `CONFIG` and `CREDENTIALS` JSON in cells 7, 10, and 13 so SingleStore can connect to your kafka broker.
-5. Run the notebook
+5. Run the whole notebook.
+6. Your tables should now be pulling in trip information from our kafka topics.
+7. Open the React frontend, and select the SingleStore logo in the header.
+You should be able to see analytics from the trip data updating in real-time.

 ## Resources